 Mycoplasma pneumoniae has been associated with a wide variety of infectious and postinfectious neurologic illnesses.
 The agent almost certainly causes neurologic disease; however, many aspects of its association with central and peripheral nervous system injury remain controversial.
 Possible mechanisms of injury include direct infection, postinfectious (ie, autoimmune) events, and vascular compromise.
 In this article, the author reviews the pathogenesis, clinical features, diagnosis, and treatment of this disorder.

 • The role of Mycoplasma pneumoniae as an agent causing neurologic disease has been controversial, both because the organism is difficult to isolate and because elevated titers of antibody against M pneumoniae may be detected in patients with neurologic conditions due to other infectious agents.

-• Two major groups of neurologic conditions have been associated with the agent: meningoencephalitis with Mycoplasma organisms or DNA recovered from CSF, and conditions that appear to be postinfectious and caused by host immune response.
-In addition, in a minority of patients, a syndrome of CNS cerebrovascular thrombosis involving large or small vessels has been reported in association with M pneumoniae infection.
+• Two major groups of neurologic conditions have been associated with the agent: cases of meningoencephalitis, which Mycoplasma organisms or DNA can be detected in CSF, and conditions that appear to be postinfectious and caused by host immune response.
+Less frequently, a syndrome of cerebrovascular thrombosis involving large or small vessels has been associated with M pneumoniae infection.

 • A second Mycoplasma organism, M hominis, may occasionally cause meningitis or brain abscess in infants.